Democratic Party (Mongolia): Founding and early years

-After the 1990 democratic revolution, Mongolia became a country with a multi-party system.
-The democratic revolution transformed Mongolia from a single-party communist state into a dynamic democracy.
-Those who pioneered the democratic revolution established political parties such as the Mongolian National Progress Party (MNPP) and Mongolian Social Democratic Party (MSDP) during the Democratic Revolution.
+After the 1990 Democratic Revolution, Mongolia became a country with a multi-party system.
+The democratic revolution transformed Mongolia from a single-party communist state into a dynamic representative democracy.
+Those who pioneered the democratic revolution established political parties such as the Mongolian Democratic Party (MDP), the Mongolian National Progress Party (MNPP), and the Mongolian Social Democratic Party (MSDP) in early 1990 for Mongolia's first multi-party election in July 1990.
+The opposition parties won around 8% of the seats in the upper house, the People's Great Khural, and 38% in the new lower house, the State Little Khural.
+The MDP and the MNPP were invited to a unity government by the ex-communist and ruling Mongolian People's Revolutionary Party (MPRP) in September 1990.